 Flights to Bonaire from North America

 United Airlines offers weekly non-stop flights from Newark and Houston.
 Delta Airlines has weekly direct flights from Atlanta.
 Depending upon the demand U.S. carriers may add additional flights to their schedule during high season or decide to withhold services during low season.
-In that case, you might consider to fly via Aruba or Curaçao and from there take a local carrier like Insel Air or Divi Divi to Bonaire.
-Sunwing Airlines will offer weekly flights from Toronto from December 2017 – April 2018.
+In that case, you might consider to fly via Aruba or Curaçao and from there take a local carrier like Divi Divi, Winair or FlyEZAir to Bonaire.
+Sunwing Airlines offers weekly flights from Toronto.
 For flight details, please contact the airline or your booking agent.

-American Airlines will begin weekly non-stop service from Miami to Bonaire starting June 9, 2018.
-American will operate the flights with an Airbus A319 aircraft that can provide up to 128 seats for roundtrip service on Saturdays.
+American Airlines announced to maintain their extra flights to Bonaire all year round from Miami to Bonaire!
+American will operate the flights with an Airbus A319 aircraft that can provide up to 128 seats for roundtrip service on Monday, Wednesday, Friday and Saturday!